enghwa/aws-lambda-zombie-workshop/README.md

 ------------ | -------------
 **Singapore** (ap-southeast-1) | [![Launch Zombie Workshop Stack into Singapore with CloudFormation](/Images/deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=zombiestack&templateURL=https://s3-ap-southeast-1.amazonaws.com/eht-webapp/CreateZombieWorkshop.json)

-*If you have CloudFormation launch FAILED issues, please try launching in us-east-1 (Virginia)*
+*If you have CloudFormation launch FAILED issues, please try launching in us-east-1 (Virginia) from https://github.com/awslabs/aws-lambda-zombie-workshop*

 2\.
 Once you have chosen a region and are inside the AWS CloudFormation Console, you should be on a screen titled "Select Template".
 We are providing CloudFormation with a template on your behalf, so click the blue **Next** button to proceed.